markoblad/nvca/term_sheet.md

 v_field_do_insurance_applicability The Company will bind D&O insurance with a carrier and in an amount satisfactory to the Board of Directors.

 Company to enter into Indemnification Agreement with each member of the Financing Board Delegation and affiliated funds in form acceptable to such director.
-In the event the Company merges with another entity and is not the surviving corporation, or transfers all of its assets, proper provisions shall be made so that successors of the Company assume the Company’s obligations with respect to indemnification of Directors or sufficient tail-insurancy policy coverage is obtained.
+In the event the Company merges with another entity and is not the surviving corporation, or transfers all of its assets, proper provisions shall be made so that successors of the Company assume the Company’s obligations with respect to indemnification of Directors or sufficient tail-insurance policy coverage is obtained.

 ### Employee Stock Options

-v_field_employee_option_required_vesting_schedule_applicability All employee options to vest as follows:  v_field_employee_option_required_vesting_schedule 25% after one year, with remaining vesting monthly over next 36 months
+v_field_employee_option_required_vesting_schedule_applicability All employee options to vest as follows: v_field_employee_option_required_vesting_schedule.

 v_field_employee_option_pool_increase_applicability Immediately prior to the v_field_security_name investment, sufficient shares will be added to the option pool to create an unallocated option pool of v_field_employee_option_pool_increase_total_unallocated_perc of the Company's fully diluted capitalization following Closing.